SangeethaKannas/fullstack-training/devops/devops.md

 Triggers: Triggers helps us in identify any new data coming up in S3 bucket and based on the it will automatically trigger the lambda function to do the processing

 Glue Studio: AWS Glue Studio is a new graphical interface that makes it easy to create, run, and monitor extract, transform, and load (ETL) jobs in AWS Glue.
 You can visually compose data transformation workflows and seamlessly run them on AWS Glue’s Apache Spark-based server less ETL engine.
 You can inspect the schema and data results in each step of the job.

+##### Deployment patterns

+Deployment is a crucial part of this process.
+It is not just about hitting a "launch" button; it's an art that requires strategic planning and precision. 🎯

+That’s where deployment patterns come in.
+These are strategies that ensure the software's safe transition from the development environment to your devices.

+Here are some common deployment patterns in software engineering:

+1️⃣ 🐤 𝗖𝗮𝗻𝗮𝗿𝘆 𝗥𝗲𝗹𝗲𝗮𝘀𝗲𝘀: Imagine introducing a new feature like you're testing the waters.
+You release it to a small group first, monitor performance, and if all's well, roll it out to everyone.
+That's the beauty of Canary Releases - the early bird catching the worm! 🎯

+2️⃣ 🔵🟢 𝗕𝗹𝘂𝗲/𝗚𝗿𝗲𝗲𝗻 𝗗𝗲𝗽𝗹𝗼𝘆𝗺𝗲𝗻𝘁: Picture having two production environments, as identical as twin peas in a pod.
+One serves live (Blue), while you deploy and test in the other (Green).
+Once ready, just flip the switch!
+Seamless transitions with near-zero downtime. 🔄

+3️⃣ 🚦𝗙𝗲𝗮𝘁𝘂𝗿𝗲 𝗧𝗼𝗴𝗴𝗹𝗲𝘀: Also known as feature flags, this strategy is like having a superhero's dual identity!
+It allows developers to turn features on/off, enabling flexible releases and testing.
+You control who sees what and when - in real-time! ⏰

+4️⃣ 🅰️/🅱️ 𝗔/𝗕 𝗧𝗲𝘀𝘁𝗶𝗻𝗴: Ever wished you could read your user's mind?
+A/B Testing comes close.
+It helps understand user preferences by comparing two versions (A and B) of a feature.
+It's a litmus test to identify what works best for your audience! 🎲

+5️⃣ 🌑 𝗗𝗮𝗿𝗸 𝗟𝗮𝘂𝗻𝗰𝗵𝗲𝘀: Ever unveiled a magic trick before the grand performance?
+That's what Dark Launches are like!
+Features are quietly released to a subset of users to gather data and rectify issues before the actual launch.
+No fanfare, no fuss, just a whole lot of valuable insights! 🕵️